ahmadalb17/GE-Healthcare-Chatbot/README.md

     2. Install Requirements: Install the necessary requirements listed in the "env_requirements" file.

-    3. Add Files in Github to Bacheloroppgave Folder: Add the pyhton files in this GitHub repository to the the "Baxheleoroppgave" folder you downloaded from google drive.
+    3. Add Files in Github to Bacheloroppgave Folder: Add the pyhton files in this GitHub repository to the the "Bacheloroppgave" folder you downloaded from google drive.

     4. Add Documents: To use additional documents, add them to the "source_documents" folder and run embedV3.